VCD Unit 1 AOS 2

 Now answer the following questions about the card you have collected:

-- Nominate two design elements that have been emphasised in the the design, then explain how they function to engage the target audience.
+- Identify two design elements that have been emphasized in the the design, then describe how they have been used in the design,

-- Identify the kind of balance in the design.
-Explain how it has been created.
+- Describe the kind of balance in the design and explain how it has been created in the composition,

-- Identify one of these design principles: contrast, figure-ground, hierarchy and explain how the two design elements you selected in question 4 work together to create the principle your have identified.
+- Choose one of these design principles: contrast, figure-ground, hierarchy and explain how two design elements work together to create the principle your have chosen.